Bee ‘cause we Care

-Visit us at abellsavesbees.com where we connect people with bee swarms with bee-keepers willing to safely remove them.
+We aim to connect beekeepers with people who have a bee swarm on their property to safely and humanely remove them.
 We’ll even help cover the cost to ensure bee colonies are moved safely rather than harmed.
 We have a lot of great information and success stories that we’d like to share as part of our Bee ‘cause We Care program.

-To celebrate, Abell is launching “abellsavesbees.com” and distributing 504 jars of honey to all Abell employees.
-This honey was made at the University of Guelph’s Honey Bee Research Facility and will be shipped direct to Abell branch offices prior to the event.
+Last year, Abell celebrated the launch of “abellsavesbees.com” by distributing 504 jars of honey to all Abell employees.
+The honey was made at the University of Guelph’s Honey Bee Research Facility.

 Abell Scholarship Program